aradi/SCPC-Method/VASP/README.md

    2.8 You can use the uncorrected charged WAVECAR and CHGCAR as an initial guess to the SCPC method when you have a localized defect.
 However, for negative defect (excess of electron) this is not a good choice when you are modeling a 2D/SLAB material.
-For negative defect, you should start SCPC after few SCF iterations INVCOR = 8, since the beginning.
+For negative defect, you should start SCPC after few SCF iterations INVCOR = 4-6 without a the WAVECAR/CHGCAR.

    2.9 You can also start the SCPC with a partial converged uncorreted charged system.
-You can run the charged system with EDIFF = 1.0 or EDIFF = 0.1 then use the WAVECAR and CHGCAR to start SCPC method.
+You can run the charged system with EDIFF = 5.0 - 0.1 then use the WAVECAR and CHGCAR to start SCPC method.

    2.10 For 2D/SLAB negative defect with charge spilling and/or large potential bending in the vacuum direction, you have to use the neutral defect as reference.
 The use of the pristine system as reference didn't properly correct the charge spilling / potential bending.

+   2.11 The SCPC should be started since the first SCF step (INVCOR=1) or as soon as possible (INVCOR=3-8).
+   If you use a preconverged WAVECAR/CHGCAR from the uncorrected charged system, it is mandatory to use INVCOR=1.